Last Updated on November 17, 2021

 Perhaps the most important thing to keep in mind when using the 70% rule is to be very cautious with your repair cost and ARV estimates.
 It can be very dangerous to be too optimistic in these regards; always account for some overhead.

-If your access to the property is limited such that you can’t inspect it in detail, always use worst-case scenario numbers.
+If your access to the property is limited, so you can’t inspect it in detail, always use worst-case scenario numbers.
 These properties can be especially risky.

 Remember: you always need to protect your resources, both time and money.
 Be precise, be conservative, and don’t be afraid to perform a more detailed follow up analysis when using the 70% rule in real estate.